Analysis: Daniel Jones' new contract raises standard for QBs - NewsBreak

 But Jones was essentially a game manager who protected the football.
 His best performance came in a playoff win at Minnesota that was followed by a dud in a season-ending loss at Philadelphia.

 Only Aaron Rodgers has an average annual salary of $50 million per year.
-Lamar Jackson, Jalen Hurts and Joe Burrow should be next considering what Jones got from the Giants.
+Lamar Jackson, Jalen Hurts, Joe Burrow and Justin Herbert should be next considering what Jones got from the Giants.

 Jackson, the 2019 NFL MVP, received a nonexclusive franchise tag from the Baltimore Ravens so he’ll make $32.4 million this season — a bargain compared to Jones — if he doesn’t sign a long-term deal.
 He doesn’t have an agent who could’ve already finished what’s become a drawn-out process.